 Both companies above spent thousands of pounds to get their names noticed.
 However, this does not always have to be the case.
 There are aspects of PR that are free.
 So, if you’re a bit strapped for cash or the man power too low, the below tactics will do wonders for you:

 This is a 1-page document that gives an overview of an announcement.
 The information within will be condensed to the important facts.
 You would then send it off to a list of journalists, who if they choose to do so, would write an article based off it.

-Used for: Announcements to the media.
+Announcements to the media.
 E.g. important events that will be happening, new product launch’s or the reveal of information during a crisis.

 This is where you create a list of people who have access to your target audience.
 Such as Social Media Stars, minor and major celebrities etc. Create a message and incentive for the influencers to share your content or name, through their channels to their audience.

-Used for: Brand awareness.
+Brand awareness.
 Consumers trust recommendations from third parties more than from the actual brand.
 Influencers will give your brand credibility.

 This is a planned event designed to attract the public’s attention.
 Many companies will fork out millions of pounds for a stunt, however, that is not necessary.
 Have a strategic idea and a cultural moment and your stunt will cut through the media.
 If it is visual, clever and has a strong narrative, people will notice.

-Used for: Message Awareness.
+Message Awareness.
 People will see the stunt but remember the message.